CloudLabsAI-Azure/Cloud-Native-Application/labguide/Azure 06-Monitor-for-Containers.md

    ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media/monitor.png "Add a Namespace")

-1. In the Overview page of Monitor, select **Container** from the left side menu.
+1. From the left navigation pane, select **Container** from under the Insights menu.

    ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media/container1.png "Add a Namespace")